-Toxxic Tunnel features underground workers who have succumbed to dangerous chemicals that have transformed them into radioactive monsters ready for destruction.
+Toxxic Tunnel features underground workers who have succumbed to dangerous chemicals that have transformed them into radioactive monsters that are ready to rampage.

-Set during a pagan harvest festival to celebrate the dark spirit of Halloween, the streets are filled with voodoo dolls that are brought to life looking for human sacrifices.
+Set during a pagan harvest festival to celebrate the dark spirit of Halloween, the streets are filled with voodoo dolls that have been brought to life and are looking for human sacrifices.

 Location: French Street

 Guests will enter French Street and witness the “Danse of the Dead” masquerade ball that’s inspired from the Universal Classic Monster movies The Phantom of the Opera and The Hunchback of Notre Dame.